Fractionally modulated discrete Carleson's Theorem and pointwise Ergodic Theorems along certain curves: Reducing the proof of Theorem to the continuous case

 \section{Reducing the proof of Theorem~$\ref{maintheorem}$ to the continuous case}

 In this section we begin the proof of Theorem~$\ref{maintheorem}$, essentially reducing it to Theorem~1.1 in \cite{GuoOscillatory}.
-We note that throughout the last two sections the implicit constants may also depend on $p$.
 We will use the following Sobolev embedding lemma which can be found in \cite[Lemma 4.12]{benbook}; we state it here for the sake of clarity.\begin{lemma} Assume $(X,\mathcal{B},\mu)$ is a $\sigma$-finite measure space and $I\subseteq \mathbb{R}$ an interval.
 Assume $\big(F(x,t)\big)_{x\in X,t\in I}$ is a family of functions such that $F(x,\cdot)$ is absolutely continuous for $\mu$-a.e. $x\in X$.
 Then we have